 Three researchers with the Petit Institute for Bioengineering and Bioscience at the Georgia Institute of Technology were recognized for innovative discoveries recently at Emory University’s 12th annual Celebration of Technology and Innovation.
 All three are faculty members of the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech and Emory.

-Taking the top honor was Hee Cheol Cho, whose Messenger RNA-based Biopacemaker won the Innovation of the Year Award.
+Taking the top honor was Hee Cheol Cho, whose Messenger RNA-based Biopacemaker won the Innovation of the Year Award. for a project.
 He collaborated with fellow Coulter Department/Petit Institute researcher Phil Santangelo.
 Also honored was Wilbur Lam, who was recognized along with his collaborator, Erika Tyburski, for Significant Event of the Year.

 Here’s a complete list of the award winners (who were recognized by Emory’s Office of Technology Transfer) and profiles of their projects: